RocketChat/docs-old/guides/administrator-guides/white-labeling/basic-white-labeling.md

 ### Colors

 Let’s start out with the most basic changes you can make to your server, changing colors.
-Rocket.Chat offers the ability to change most of its elements colors
+Rocket.Chat offers the ability to change most of its elements colors.

 ### Error

-The Error variable will change these elements: The background on switch buttons \(when disabled\)
+The Error variable will change these elements: The background on switch buttons \(when disabled\).

 ![Disabled switch button](../../../.gitbook/assets/disabled-switch%20%281%29.png)